 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; housing; and information about the intensive language program (if applicable).

 Students must demonstrate mastery of the subject material included in the popular al-Kitaab series through book II or its equivalent on-site language placement exam taken during orientation.
 Students failing to meet the equivalency will have one opportunity to retake the placement exam.
-Students failing to demonstrate equivalency on their second attempt can be automatically enrolled in the Council on International Educational Exchange (CIEE) Amman Language and Culture program.
+Students failing to demonstrate equivalency on their second attempt can be automatically enrolled in the Council on International Educational Exchange (CIEE) Amman Language and Culture Middle East Studies program.
 Confirmed students are also asked to complete an online oral interview with CIEE Arabic Language staff in Jordan as part of the pre-departure process.